Our experts recommend:

 Generally, you have 12 months to add gap insurance to your policy after purchasing a vehicle.
 If you're buying a new car and expect to be "upside down" from the perspective of cash value to loan value as soon as you leave the lot, you should consider buying gap insurance as soon as possible.

 You may be able to get additional coverage from your current auto insurer, your dealer, or another company.
-Below is a partial list of gap insurance companies:
+You can't buy gap coverage without comprehensive and collision insurance, so you may need to add them to your policy first.

 Where to buy gap insurance